 This coffee company converted 10K new customers in six months using native ads.

 Facebook allows you to boost your posts to more users on its platform.
-To do this, click the big “Boost post” button on the post you want to promote.
+Just click the big “Boost post” button to do this.